theREDspace/wdio-roku-service/README.md

+# wdio-roku-service
+This service overrides many parts of WebdriverIO to allow them to be used with Roku apps and provides access to the [Roku ECP](https://developer.roku.com/en-ca/docs/developer-program/dev-tools/external-control-api.md) to control the Roku during testing.

 ## Requirements
 ### WDIO Config
 Currently, testing is only supported for a single Roku device.
 The following are required:
 * `maxInstances` and `maxInstancesPerCapability` should be 1.
-Testing on multiple devices automatically isn't supported.
+Testing on multiple devices automatically isn't supported and will result in duplicated commands getting sent to the Roku.
 * There should only be a single capability.
 A headless Chromium build is recommended.
 For example:
 ```js
 capabilities: [{